 PHYS 50733 Computational Physics.
 Prerequisites: PHYS 20483 and MATH 30524.
-Computational methods used in physics, systems of linear equations, eigenvalues problems, numerical solution of differential equations using different computer environments such as IBM PC, Macintosh, SUN workstation.
+Computational methods used in physics, systems of linear equations, eigenvalues problems, numerical solution of differential equations using FORTRAN, C++, and Mathematica.

 PHYS 50743 Astrophysics.
-Prerequisite: Departmental permission..
-The distance scale, applications of dynamics, statistical mechanics, relativity and quantum theory to astrophysical phenomena, theory of stellar structure, processes in the interstellar medium and selected topics in cosmology.
+Prerequisite: Departmental permission.
+Spectra and spectral line formation, stellar atmospheres and interiors, star formation and evolution, structure of the Universe, selected topics in cosmology.

 PHYS 50970 Special Problems in Physics.
 Prerequisite: Departmental permission.
 Advanced work in physics the nature of which is to be determined by the previous preparation and interest of the individual.
 Credit will depend upon the nature of the study and the amount of work taken.
-1-12 hrs.
+(1-12 hrs.)